 In these fields, a graduate degree is essential.
 Our entire undergraduate program is designed to give you the educational foundation and practical experience you need in preparation for the world’s leading graduate school programs.

-There are a number of reasons to consider studying communication sciences and disorders.
+There are a number of reasons to consider studying communication sciences and disorders at Samford.
 Rigorous academics, a committed, passionate faculty, and extensive hands-on clinical experiences.
 Here, you’ll also find:

 - Low student-to-teacher ratio in the classroom